ga-felix/twittery/README.md

 ## General info
 This software extracts data from Twitter and populates a MySQL database.
-Therefore, the database is used to create a network to be used later.
+Therefore, the database is used to create a network (graph) that can be used later for research.

 ## Technologies
 Project is created with: